Sigamos Haciendo Historia: Platform

-The coalition's political platform, as well as the government program, primarily emphasizes a mixed economy; the promotion of “Mexican humanism”; well-being and social justice; continuation of the current government's programs; and the rescue of the countryside and food self-sufficiency.
+The coalition's political platform, as well as the government program, primarily emphasizes a mixed economy; the promotion of "Mexican humanism"; well-being and social justice; continuation of the current government's programs; and the rescue of the countryside and food self-sufficiency.

 Regarding the rule of law and electoral policies, they seek to limit the power of the National Electoral Institute and the Electoral Tribunal over the parties, as well as significantly reduce the cost of the bureaucratic apparatus in charge of organizing, supervising, and qualifying electoral processes.
 They strive to modify constitutional provisions in order to prevent being forced to choose between justice and the rule of law, as well as to enhance participatory democracy.

 Analysis

 The coalition has been described as catch-all.
-In Telediario, it is described as campaigning with left-wing nationalism and supporting some social programs, but adopting some economic policies of the neoliberal centre-right.
+In Telediario, it is described as campaigning with left-wing nationalism and supporting some social programs, but adopting some economic policies of the neoliberal center-right.
 The Globe and Mail described the coalition as led by the left, but a big tent of "everyone from progressives to evangelicals."